Chrome privacy settings on Android: Tight level

 Disable account syncing

-What for: To stop Google from storing info about your Internet activity on its servers.
+What for: To stop Google from storing information about your Internet activity on its servers.

-Chrome allows you to sync and manage your browsing history, extension, PWA, credentials, and other profile data across all devices signed in to your Google account.
+Chrome allows you to sync your browsing history, passwords, and other account data across all devices signed in to your Google account.
 For example, when you bookmark a website on your smartphone, you'll be able to find it in the bookmarks section on your PC.
-To enable this, Google saves your personal information on its servers, including the pages you visit, content you watch, the tabs you have open, URLs, and other information.
-If you don't want to share your information, you can disable syncing for greater privacy.
+To enable this, Google saves your personal information on its servers, including the pages you visit, the tabs you have open, URLs, and other information.
+If you don't want to share your information, disable syncing.

 1. Tap the three dots in the upper right corner of the screen;